permissionBRICK/EditSaberEnhanced/README.md

 Added features:
 - Copy Pasting Lighting Events (you can either select notes or lighting at a time, just press Ctrl+A to deselect if you can't select anything.)
 - Copy Pasting Walls (you can select walls along with notes)
-- Pasted Blocks will now be automatically selected
+- Fake Wall Tool (Press Ctrl + F, also check out the ingame menu for instructions)
 - Bulk select (hold Ctrl and select first and last block)
 - Drag Select: hold down N to select notes and walls, or L to select Lighting, and then use the scrollwheel to select all notes passed (only works in one direction)
 - Delete notes and events by mouse hover and pressing entf
 - Bulk delete (hit Del while having blocks selected)
 - Mirroring Tool
+- Pasted Blocks will now be automatically selected
 - Undo for one copy paste
 - Alt + Drag to move events
 - Alt + WASD to change events on hover